flenniken/collections/readme.md

 (a zoom point) to fit the screen showing the best view for the screen orientation and size.

-You can zoom and pan an image.
+You can zoom and pan an image and double tap to restore.

 You scroll up to see a description about the image.